 - For contacting people back home.
 Even if you’re travelling solo, you don’t need to totally shut down.
 Communicating with loved ones and close friends back home can be very comforting!

-Keep your plans and mind open
+Keep your plans flexible, mind open

 Don’t be too quick to dismiss the idea of acquainting new friends during your trip.
-You’ll see solo travelers at the most unexpected places and if you feel like making a new friend, keep an easygoing attitude!
+You’ll see solo travelers at the most unexpected places.
+And if you feel like making a new friend, keep an easygoing attitude!
 Chances are, other solo travelers will also be open to the idea of exploring certain places of mutual interest with a fellow traveler.

-Always have a Kindle and earphones in your bag
+Have a Kindle in your bag

 If you practise mindfulness, at meal-times, a big part of you really wants to focus on and enjoy the food.
 However, if the idea of stares and unwanted attention from strangers at restaurants gets too overwhelming for you to manage, you can counter this by having a Kindle with you all the time.
 That way, while you’re eating, you can set the Kindle on the table and read it, or at least pretend to read it.